ZeuzScript/Moras-Proyect/README.md

 # Moras-Proyect
-Web proyect about a nigth club in Mexico
+Web proyect about a night club in Mexico